benlodz/chip8/README.md

 make
 ./chip8 <rom file name>
  ```
 The two roms included work and were found on some other repo's.
 Some roms don't work because of stretching and WILL cause a segfault.
-In the future, I'll probably fix that in the future and get the sound working in addition to that.
+In the future, I'll probably fix that and get the sound working.